-Before extending the slideout, make certain that there is a minimum of five (5) feet of clear space on the slide out side of the unit.
+Before extending the slide out, make certain that there is a minimum of five (5) feet of clear space on the slide out side of the unit.
 Prior to extending the room, be sure to unlock the slide out locking arms.

-Before extending the slideout, make sure that the unit is level and that the stabilizing jacks, if available, have been set.
-Make sure there are no obstructions either inside or outside the unit that may interfere with the slideout extension.
-Tree branches, bushes, or telephone poles can cause extensive damage to the exterior of the unit.
+Make sure there are no obstructions either inside or outside the unit that may interfere with the slide out extension.
+Tree branches, bushes or telephone poles can cause extensive damage to the exterior of the unit.